Zeanog/Neo.Tools.StateMachine/README.md

 ------------------------------------------------
 8/11/21 - Added ability to see what transition was used for state change in debugger.
 Would like to be able to set a break point on a state and possibly a transition.
 Also cleaned up debugger layout.

+8/16/21 - Added ability to cycle weapons in gun example scene